flongford/extensible-design-python/README.md

 Eventually, an unconvinced engineering manager steps forward:

 _"But our existing customers' IT departments have differing policies over the kind of technologies that they can adopt internally.
-How can we cater for this?"_
+How can we cater for all this complexity?"_

+This time the VP R&D looks concerned in deep thought, and takes a while to respond:

 _"Well we might not be able to cater for every scenario, but in that case our customers should be able to contribute their own snek data stores, just as they were able to contribute their own sneks."_

-You slip away before being pulled into the conversation, both excited by the VP R&D's vision but also weary about the leap into uncharted territory that it may require.
+You slip away before being pulled into the conversation, both excited by the VP R&D's vision but also weary about the leap into uncharted territory that it may require...

 # Installation Guide

+_Requirements: Python 3.10+_

 ### Build environment
 ```commandline